USEPA/WNTR/documentation/stormwater.rst

 ---------
 The following section describes capabilities in WNTR to quantify the resilience of stormwater and wastewater systems.
-This capability resides in the :class:`~wntr.stormwater` subpackage.
+This capability resides in the :class:`~wntr.stormwater` subpackage and is referred to as S-WNTR (pronounced "S-winter").
-This subpackage is intended to leverage existing stormwater and wastewater analysis packages within a framework that facilitates the use of WNTR resilience capabilities.
+**S-WNTR is intended to
+leverage existing stormwater and wastewater software within a framework that facilitates the use of WNTR capabilities for resilience analysis.**
-For that reason, **familiarity with WNTR is recommended before using the stormwater subpackage**.
+For that reason, some familiarity with WNTR is recommended before using S-WNTR.
 Drinking water functionality in WNTR is cross referenced in this section to provide additional background.

-WNTR's stormwater subpackage uses EPA's `Storm Water Management Model (SWMM) <https://www.epa.gov/water-research/storm-water-management-model-swmm>`_ :cite:p:`ross22` through the use of two Python packages managed by the `pyswmm organization <https://www.pyswmm.org>`_.
+S-WNTR uses EPA's `Storm Water Management Model (SWMM) <https://www.epa.gov/water-research/storm-water-management-model-swmm>`_ :cite:p:`ross22` through the use of two Python packages managed by the `pyswmm organization <https://www.pyswmm.org>`_.
 This includes: